ndchristie/vueport/README.md

 Vueport uses the Bui CSS library for the majority of its layouts, and is being developed concurrently with that project.

-Testing is managed through Karma and is integrated with Travis and Codecov.
+Testing is managed through Karma and is integrated with Travis and Code Climate coverage tools.

 ## Build Setup